kayoumido/Joutes/readme.md

 ## Wiki

-You have more information converning the projet on the github [wiki](https://github.com/CPNV-ES/Joutes/wiki).
+Any further information can be found in our [wiki](https://github.com/CPNV-ES/Joutes/wiki).